MightyPrinny/TiledGMS14ME/README.md

 This is a modified version of Tiled 1.1.5 made to edit Game Maker Studio 1.4 rooms, with some aditional features for MegamixEngine.

 Quick start

 -Go to preferences and set the path to your game maker project and a new folder where the templates will be generated

--Go to the "MegamixEngine" menu and click on "Generate templates
+-Go to the "MegamixEngine" menu and click on "Generate templates"

 -The dialog will open with the paths you set in preferences already set.

 -Click ok and wait a bit, for some reason this takes quite a bit longer on Windows than on GNU/Linux, but it's still quite fast compared to how long GMS1.4 takes to laod and save a project.

 Remarks